 MOVE OVER BRIDGET JONES, your successor is a tattooed brunette nurse from Oslo who smashes the tall ice blonde Nordic mould; she’s naïve, cheeky and super charming.
 Johanne is a superstar and she doesn’t know it.
 She makes magic everywhere she goes but has no clue … And everyone else is entranced.
 Make no mistake, this girl is ‘supervarm’!

 DID YOU KNOW - you can watch most Nordic Netflix shows in the subtitle and audio of your choice?
-Hjem Til Jul is available in American English dubbing and various language subtitles in Menu Settings.
+American English dubbing and various language subs in Menu Settings.

 The world craves more Scandinavian tv!
 Netflix has picked a super winner here.
 This is a Christmas series you can enjoy any time of year.
 There’s absolutely no doubt it can and should extend to several seasons; it will work all year round with a fantastic ensemble cast, some stunning scripting and sensible locations.
 Actor Ida Elise Broch casts a subtle spell over viewers with her relatable and down to earth character.